 Find a tick?
-Click here to fill out this form.
+Please fill out this form.

 How to remove a tick:

-- Click here to learn how to safely remove a tick
+- Follow these steps to learn how to safely remove a tick

-- Safely remove it and place it in an air-tight container or zip-lock baggie
+- Safely remove it and place it in an air-tight container. *Plastic Ziplock baggies are not an acceptable container.

-- Label the container with your name and contact information and drop off the tick and form at our office at 400 E Gray Street, Louisville, Ky, 40202.
+- Label the container with your name and contact information and drop off the tick with a completed submission form to our office at 400 E. Gray Street, Louisville, Ky, 40202.

-- We will identify the type of tick and also test the tick for disease such as Rocky Mountain Spotted Fever, Lyme, Star, Erlichiosis and others.
+- We will identify the type of tick and, also test the tick for diseases such as Rocky Mountain Spotted Fever, Lyme, and Erlichiosis.